check-spelling-sandbox/marp-team-.github/CONTRIBUTING.md

 You can start contributing our project in several ways: improve docs, report bug, request feature, writing code, and so on.

-Depending on the project you want to contribute, it might have additional guidelines you should follow at that repository.
-Please also check the guideline per repository.
+Depending on the project you want to contribute, it might have additional guidelines you should follow for that repository.

 > :information_source: Would you the first time to contribute OSS?
 [Open Source Guides](https://opensource.guide/how-to-contribute/) might help you.